Trump announces blockade after peace talks fail

 Flotilla to sail from Barcelona to Gaza

-The International Committee to Break the Siege on Gaza announced today that a fleet of 70 ships with 1,000 people on board is setting sail to Gaza from Barcelona.
+The International Committee to Break the Siege on Gaza announced today that a fleet of 70 ships with 1,000 people on board is setting sail to Gaza from Barcelona, Spain.

-The Global Sumud Flotilla also set sail today from Barcelona with the goal of getting to Gaza and breaking Israel's blockade on the enclave.
+The Global Sumud Flotilla also set sail today from Barcelona with the goal of getting to Gaza and breaking Israel's blockade of the enclave.

 Humanitarian organizations have criticized Israel for withholding humanitarian aid from Gaza's over 2 million residents.
 Israel, which controls access to the enclave, denies doing so.